How the Right Customer Experience Training Will Make Customers Your Advocates

 Though it's true that consumers like to have self-serve options, connecting to real people matters.
-In fact, Business Insider reported that 74% of consumers want to connect to a knowledgeable professional, so a great user experience starts with great customer experience training.
+In fact, PwC reported that 74% of consumers want to connect to a knowledgeable professional, so a great user experience starts with great customer experience training.
 It's important that your employees have the answers, but it's also vital that they connect with consumers how they want and when they want.

 Soft skills training can supplement employees' product knowledge to enhance their customer interactions.
 Empower employees to understand customer experience through role-play so they can identify potential frustrations and offer emotional solutions as well as technical ones.
 When they put themselves in the customers' shoes, employees become better at anticipating needs and empathizing with consumers for a more personal customer experience.

 Customers become advocates when they feel like their needs are consistently met.
 Your employees don't need to be mind readers to foster a spirit of consumer advocacy.
 Getting to know your customers is the first step in learning to anticipate needs and switch customer service from reactive to proactive.
 Who uses your product?
 Why?
 When?
 Asking these questions can help you identify potential issues before they become real sticking points.